 Conclusion

 From the present study, it can be concluded that vegetable soybean genotypes varied with respect to cooking characteristics both at R6 and R8 stages.
 The cooking time and cooked L/B ratio of R6 stage samples ranged between 35.33-38.75min and 1.07 to 1.35, respectively.
 AGS447 genotypes observed the highest cooked 100 beans weight at R6 stage.
-The cooking quality properties of R8 stage samples such as Swelling capacity, swelling index, hydration capacity, hydration index, cooked L/B ratio and elongation ratio of AGS447 was significantly higher than other selected genotypes.
+The cooking quality properties of R8 stage samples such as Swelling capacity, swelling index, hydration capacity, hydration index, cooked L/B ratio, and elongation ratio of AGS447 were significantly higher than other selected genotypes.
 Cooking time of grain type soybean significantly higher than vegetable soybean genotypes.
+These findings could provide valuable insights for breeders and consumers alike, emphasizing the benefits of selecting appropriate genotypes for desired cooking characteristics.

 References